-Component Annually, at the outset of the Plan Cycle, the Liquidator will set the annual corporate goals for this Plan.
+Component Plan Design Annually, at the outset of the Plan Cycle, the Liquidator will set the annual corporate goals for this Plan.
 Both a "threshold" (or minimum) and "target" (or expected) level of net cash collections will be defined as a corporate goal.
 When the "threshold" level is attained, AIP payments will be triggered at up to 50% of the "target" payout defined for each participating position, depending on achievement of personal goals.
 Achievement of "target" results will trigger up to the "target" payout, depending on achievement of personal goals.
 Annual performance goals for participating individuals may also include, at the discretion of the Liquidator, an individual component.
 Any individual performance goals will be defined at the outset of the Plan Year in the individual confirmation (of participation) letters.
 The relative weighting of these individual goals in relation to the total company financial goals will also be specified.
-In 2022 the maximum 2021 bonus payout shall not exceed 100% of the target opportunity.
+In 2023 the maximum 2022 bonus payout shall not exceed 100% of the target opportunity.
 Payout Frequency Payouts are annual and will be made no later than 30 days following the release of unaudited annual financial results for the Plan Year.
 Coordination with employment offer letters Payouts under this Plan will be coordinated with any annual bonus/incentive payments provided in individual employment offer letters, and any eligible participating employees will receive the greater of either the AIP payment or the payment specified in the individual employment offer letter (but not both).
+Payout Decision Rules Death Award accrual ceases as of the date of death.
+A pro rata share of the current Plan Year's AIP payment (based on the period during the Plan Year when any accrual occurred) will be paid to the employee's estate, subject to receiving written notice of the employee's death, at the next regular year end payout date after death.
+Disability - Award accrual ceases when the employee has been disabled from performing his/her usual and customary job duties full time for more than 30 consecutive calendar days.
+Participation and accrual will resume upon the employee's return to full time employment and performance of his/her usual and customary job duties.
+A pro rata share of the current Plan Year's AIP payment (based on the period during the Plan Year when any accrual occurred) will be paid to the employee at the next regular year end payout date.